 A MitM attack also use in the military to confuse enemies.

-There are two common points of entry for MitM attacks:
+There are two common points of entry for MitM types of cyber security threats or cybersecurity threats:

 - On unsecured public Wi-Fi, attackers put themselves between a device and the network.
 Without knowing, the user shares information through the attacker.